lingwhatics/lingwhatics.github.io/reading.md

 ### 2008
 _(There are more I just didn’t keep very good track of them.)_
+- _Payback: Debt and the Shadow Side of Wealth_ by Margaret Atwood (2007)
 - _Homage to Barcelona_ by Colm Tóibín (2002)
 - _The Ecology of Commerce_ by Paul Hawkins (1993)
 - _GreenTOpia: Towards a Sustainable Toronto_ edited by Alana Wilcox and Jonny Dovercourt (2007)